 Automated Reporting with Actionable Insights

-It’s one thing to mine your retailers’ prices in real-time, it’s another to go beyond the raw data.
+It’s one thing to mine your retailers’ prices, it’s another to go beyond the raw data.
 No one wants to scan through lines of prices looking for one that’s lower than the rest.
 You’ll want to receive reports isolating the most important information that you can take immediate action on.
 Some reports you should highly consider generating:

 - Violation Data

 At the most basic level, you’ll want to know: What are the total number of retailers violating MAP, and who are they?
 On how many products?
 By how much?
 Which resellers are violating your policy the most?